 - Crude rifling:- Unique individual characteristics are imparted onto the bullet which will aid greatly in ballistic confirmation with the suspected firearm.

-- Cylinder gap variable is present between chamber and barrel which will lead in loss of muzzle velocity and deposition of primer residue.
+- The cylinder gap variable is present between the chamber and barrel which will lead in loss of muzzle velocity and deposition of primer residue.

-- Barrels are usually made by water pipes which are unsafe to use and the user may be at risk of injury.
+- Barrels are usually made with water pipes which are unsafe to use and the user may be at risk of injury.